There was a time when Undertale took the Internet by storm. And even today, we are still feeling the grand effect it had on Internet culture.

 Because of this battle system, it’s possible to finish all of Undertale without killing a single monster.
 All you have to do is show them a bit of kindness to pacify them, then have them spare you.
 This yields a lot of interesting character interactions and reactions.

 The monsters themselves are pretty goofy.
 The aesthetics and humor were based on EarthBound, Homestuck, and even Mr. Bean.
 And the humor tends to center on some well-timed visual gags, sarcasm and Internet culture.
 If you enjoy using social media and in-jokes about other games and anime, you’ll definitely love the humor.
+Of course, the game already assumes that you have some familiarity with RPGs.
+But if you’re not, some of the jokes will probably fly over your head.

 But that doesn’t mean the story is pure nonsense.
 In fact, the story is probably the most recognized aspect of Undertale.
 For one, the worldbuilding and even premise are quite similar to that of Cave Story, even down to the adorable (but lethal) monsters.
 There are moments when the game does kinda sit down and tell a more serious story, after you settle in a calmer atmosphere.
 The game does a great job in feeding you exposition about the Underground, the monsters and even their relationship with humans without feeling too forced.